 – Dr. Mariano’s spiritual idealization and insight.

 With the Eighth Symphony, Mahler comes as close as he ever did, to producing a true music drama according to symphonic principles.
-In no other Symphony has a composer more skillfully integrated music and text through the mechanism of motivic and thematic development, that also serves as a mechanism for symbolic representation.
-The eighth is one of the glories of both choral and symphonic music, and should serve as the standard against which any Symphony that combines chorus and orchestra should be judged for some time to come.
+In no other Symphony has a composer more skillfully integrated music and text through the mechanism of motivic and thematic development, which also serves as a mechanism for symbolic representation.
+The eighth is one of the glories of both choral and symphonic music and should serve as the standard against which any Symphony that combines chorus and orchestra should be judged for some time to come.

 Part Two begins with a prelude in E flat minor.
 It opens in true Bruchnerian fashion with a sudden quick flash and the violins on a tremolo on an octave E flat, embellished with a mere wisp of cymbals.
 The octave tremolo immediately softens to a hush and continues as an undertone that establishes an aura of mystery in the opening section.
 The revised version of Das Klagende Lied, and the Second Symphony opened in much the same way.
 Those the stages set for the introduction of primary motives.
 These motors are quietly and slowly stated in overlapping sequence in woodwinds and pizzicato low strings.
 A variant of lumen accende in pizzicato, low strings, a variant of lumen accende from part one, is played by pizzicato low strings, and forms the rhythmic and motivic substructure for the appearance of other motives.
 The structure of this variant has deeper motivic significance than may be readily apparent.
 It begins with a falling fifth, later returning to the original falling forth in lumen accende, followed by the rising phrase of the motive of longing, thus implying the underlying spiritual need for illumination.